zhinst/laboneq-applications/docs/internal/deploy.md

 # Deploy

-This document contains information about the release process.
+This document outlines how to release a new version of Applications Library.
+For consistency let's consider that we want to release version 1.4.0.

 ## Version bumping